Piplupppp/RosalindBioinfoExercises/README.md

 - Build a foundation in bioinformatics and computational biology

 ## Structure
-Each file corresponds to a specific Rosalind problem and contains a Python solution.
+Each .py file corresponds to a specific Rosalind problem and contains a Python solution.

+The repository provides also the .txt dataset files downloaded from the Rosalind website and used to test the solution to each problem.

 ## Progress
 This repository is continuously updated as I complete new exercises.